-Jen Liu’s Pink Slime Chaser Shift features in the Feast & Famine exhibition at Express Newark that runs from 28 March till 14 December.
+Jen Liu’s Pink Slime Caeser Shift features in the Feast & Famine exhibition at Express Newark that runs from 28 March till 14 December.
 Pink Slime Caesar Shift is a video integrating live action and animation, whose premise is four proposals to alter the DNA of mass-produced in-vitro hamburgers to carry secret messages of labor insurrection on behalf of Special Economic Zone factory workers in China.
-Find link to
+Find link to trailer here.

 Feast & Famine